andrewmatlock/Indux/docs/docs/plugins/router.md

 ### Undefined Routes

-Use `!*` to show an element on a route that is not defined by any other `x-route` attributes in the project.
+Use `!*` to show an element on a route that is not defined by any other `x-route` in the project.
 This is useful for displaying 404 content if the user goes to a bad link.
 Note that a bare wildcard `*` appears on all routes, defined or not.

 ```html
 <div x-route="!*">404 page not found</div>
 ```

+---

+### Other Paths

+The router supports non-navigation paths.
+See [data sources](/plugins/data-sources), [localization](/plugins/localization), and [URL parameters](/plugins/url-parameters) for plugins that apply additional path segments to the URL for content purposes.

 ---